 About WPRC

-As a WPRC member, you join leading American manufacturers and suppliers of the U.S. military that represent an industrial base capability critical to national security delivering superior tactical equipment, apparel, armor, and technology to the warfighter.
-WPRC provides a unified industry voice working to sustain the new standard of innovation and warfighter capability born from the ongoing counterinsurgency conflicts.
+As a WPRC member, you join the leading American manufacturers and suppliers to the Department of Defense and Department of Homeland Security delivering superior tactical equipment, apparel, armor, and technology to the warfighter and peacekeeper.
+The WPRC provides a unified industry voice working to sustain the innovation, domestic manufacturing capacity and warfighter capability needed in an increasingly threatening world.

 • Innovation in procurement and supply chain management practices.